MargotBelot/PapyrusVision/README.md

 - [Complete Project Documentation](docs/COMPLETE_PROJECT_DOCUMENTATION.md)
 - [Structure Optimization Plan](docs/STRUCTURE_OPTIMIZATION_PLAN.md)

-See these files for installation, usage, and technical details.
 ### How to Contribute
 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)